-Prior to the Business Combination, we had authorized five classes of membership interests, consisting of a class of common units known as the Class A Common Units (the "Class A Units"), a class of preferred units known as the Class B Preferred Units (the "Class B Units"), a class of preferred units known as the Class B-1 Preferred Units (the "Class B-1 Units"), a class of preferred units known as the Class B-2 Preferred Units (the "Class B-2 Units"), a class of preferred units known as the Class B-2 Preferred Units (the "Class B-2 Units"), a class of preferred units known as the Class B-2 Units", and together with the Class B Units and the Class B-1 Units, the "Preferred Units") and an additional class of common units to be granted to employees, officers, and directors pursuant to an incentive plan, known as the Class C Common Units (the "Class C Units" and, together with the Class A Units, the "Units").
+Prior to the Business Combination, we had authorized five classes of membership interests, consisting of a class of common units known as the Class A Common Units (the "Class A Units"), a class of preferred units known as the Class B-1 Preferred Units (the "Class B-1 Units"), a class of preferred units known as the Class B-2 Preferred Units (the "Class B-2 Units"), a class of preferred units known as the Class B-2 Preferred Units (the "Class B-2 Units"), and together with the Class B Units and the Class B-1 Units, the "Preferred Units") and an additional class of common units to be granted to employees, officers, and directors pursuant to an incentive plan, known as the Class C Common Units (the "Class C Units" and, together with the Class A Units, the "Common Units," and the Common Units together with the Preferred Units, the "Units").

-Following the Business Combination, we have three classes of common stock, Class A Common Stock, Class V-1 Common Stock, and Class V-3 Common Stock.
+Following the Business Combination, we have three classes of common stock, Class A Common Stock, Class V-1 Common Stock, and Class V-3 Common Stock,

 As the Business Combination is accounted for as a reverse recapitalization, all periods prior to the Business Combination have been retroactively adjusted using the Exchange Ratio as stipulated by the Merger Agreement for the equivalent number of shares outstanding immediately after the Merger to effect the reverse recapitalization.
-The Class A Units were converted into Common Stock using an exchange ratio of 61.28 per share, the Class B Units were converted into Common Stock using an exchange ratio of 47,508,300.00 per share, the Class B-1 Units were converted into Common Stock using an exchange ratio of 54.041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 58.15 per share.
+The Class A Units were converted into Common Stock using an exchange ratio of 61.28 per share, the Class B Units were converted into Common Stock using an exchange ratio of 24,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 24,041,300.00 per share, and the Class C Units were converted into Common Stock using an exchange ratio of 58.15 per share.
 This is presented within the consolidated statements of changes in redeemable preferred and common units and equity (deficit).

 Value Appreciation Units ("VAP Units") may be exercised for a cash payment equal to the appreciation in the fair market value of 1/100th of a Class C Unit and are subject to three exercisability triggers before any vested award may be exercised, with the achievement of each trigger allowing one third of the vested award to be exercised.
 Because the VAP Units are settleable in cash, they are treated as liability classified awards.
 Accordingly, the carrying value of the liability is adjusted to fair value at each reporting period through a charge to earnings (until such time as the VAP Units are settled or forfeited).
 Further, the exercisability triggers noted above represent performance conditions that impact the vesting of the awards.
 Accordingly, compensation expense is not recognized until such time as the performance conditions are considered probable of achievement.
 In connection with the Business Combination, each outstanding and vested Class C Unit was converted into the right to receive a number of New Symbotic Holdings Common Units.
-Consequentially, the vested and exercisable VAP Units at June 25, 2022 (\$13.91).
+Consequentially, the vested and exercisable VAP Units at June 25, 2022 were valued as the product of 1/100th of the exchange ratio for the Class C Units (61.28) and the closing stock price at June 25, 2022 (\$13.91).